UnluckyForSome/7zEmuPrepper/README.md

 4. Command-line arguments for the Emulator itself
 5. The path to extract the archive to
 6. The path of the game archive (the front-end usually has this as "%ROM%")
-7. The filetype you want the emulator to try to launch with (if multiple, seperate with a pipe `|`, 7zEmuPrepper will prioritise from right to left)
+7. **NEW** The filetype you want the emulator to try to launch with (if multiple, seperate with a pipe `|`, 7zEmuPrepper will prioritise from right to left)
 8. (Optional) the `-KeepExtracted` option will ensure that extracted games stay in the extraction folder and will not be deleted by the script after the emulator closes

 ![LaunchBox Settings](https://i.imgur.com/3rcNefO.png)

-# Examples
+# Command-Line Examples

-#### Command for running a PS1 game from EmulationStation using the RetroArch Beetle PSX HW core, which is in a .CUE format
+#### Running a PS1 game from EmulationStation using the RetroArch Beetle PSX HW core, which needs a .CUE file to launch
 `"C:/Users/Joe/.emulationstation/7zEmuPrepper.exe" "C:\PROGRA~1\7-Zip\7z.exe" "C:\PROGRA~1\RetroArch\retroarch.exe" "-L C:\PROGRA~1\RetroArch\cores\mednafen_psx_hw_libretro.dll -f" "D:\TempExtraction" "cue" "%ROM%"`

-#### Command for running a PS2 game (4x4 Evo) which is in .BIN format, from a desktop shortcut using PCSX2
+#### Running a PS2 game (4x4 Evo) from a desktop shortcut using PCSX2, which needs a .BIN file to launch
 `"C:\Users\Joe\Documents\McWork\7zEmuPrepper.exe" "C:\PROGRA~1\7-Zip\7z.exe" "C:\PROGRA~2\PCSX2\pcsx2.exe" """--nogui""" "D:\TempExtraction" "bin" "D:\PS2\4x4 Evo (USA).7z"`

-#### Command for running a PS1 game from EmulationStation using the RetroArch Beetle PSX HW core, which is in a .CUE format, whilst keeping the extracted file in place afterwards
+#### Running a PS1 game from EmulationStation using the RetroArch Beetle PSX HW core, which needs a .CUE file to launch, whilst keeping the extracted file in place afterwards
 `"C:/Users/Joe/.emulationstation/7zEmuPrepper.exe" "C:\PROGRA~1\7-Zip\7z.exe" "C:\PROGRA~1\RetroArch\retroarch.exe" "-L C:\PROGRA~1\RetroArch\cores\mednafen_psx_hw_libretro.dll -f" "D:\CachedGames" "cue" "%ROM%"`

-#### Command for running a PS2 game from EmulationStation using PCSX2, which is in either a .BIN or a .ISO format
+#### Running a PS2 game from EmulationStation using PCSX2, which is in either a .BIN or a .ISO format
 `"C:\Users\Joe\Documents\McWork\7zEmuPrepper.exe" "C:\PROGRA~1\7-Zip\7z.exe" "C:\PROGRA~2\PCSX2\pcsx2.exe" """--nogui""" "D:\TempExtraction" "bin|iso" "%ROM%"`

 # Troubleshooting